stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 baz t@(_,_,s) = (length s, t)
 ```

-In `baz`, variable `t` is bound to the triple as a whole, which
+In `baz`, variable `t` is *bound* to the triple as a whole, which
 is then reused to construct the resulting quadruple.
-Don't
+Remember,
-forget, that `(Nat,Bool,Weekday,String)` is just sugar for
+that `(Nat,Bool,Weekday,String)` is just sugar for
 `Pair Nat (Bool,Weekday,String)`, and `(length s, t)` is just
 sugar for `MkPair (length s) t`.
+Hence, the implementation above
+is correct as is confirmed by the type checker.

 ### Exercises

 1. Define a record type for time spans by pairing a `UnitOfTime`
 with an integer representing the duration of the time span in
 the given unit of time.
-Define a function for converting a time span
+Define also a function for converting
-to seconds.
+a time span to an `Integer` representing the duration in seconds.

 2. Implement an equality check for time spans: Two time spans
 should be considered equal, if and only if they correspond to